Stability of a class of exact solutions of the incompressible Euler equation in a disk

+\item [(2)] flows related to least energy solutions of the Lane-Emden equation in a convex domain.
+(The vorticity is the unique global maximizer of the kinetic energy relative to its rearrangement class, cf. \cite{WJDE}.) \item[(3)] some concentrated vortex flows constructed in \cite{EM, Tu}.
+(The vorticity is an isolated local maximizer of the kinetic energy relative to its rearrangement class, cf. \cite{CWCV,CWJMFM,WMA}.) \end{itemize} Returning to Theorem \ref{thmmain2}, it provides a new nontrivial example of global maximizers of the kinetic energy relative to some rearrangement class, i.e., the $\mathbb S\mathbb O(2)$-orbit of functions in $\mathbf V.$ Accordingly, Theorem \ref{thmmain} can be regarded as a new application of Burton's stability criterion.

+We note that the stability of steady flows with vorticity $\bar\omega\in\mathbf V_{n,k}$ when $n\ge 2$ or $k\ge 2$ remains unclear, even when $\bar\omega$ is radial.
+This seems to be quite a challenging problem.
+We are not sure whether Burton's stability criterion can be applied for these flows.

 This paper is organized as follows.
 In Section \ref{sec2}, we provide some preliminaries that will be used in subsequent sections.
-In Sections \ref{sec3} and \ref{sec4}, we give the proof of Theorem \ref{thmmain2}.
-In Section \ref{sec5}, we give the proof of Theorem \ref{thmmain}.
+In Section \ref{sec3}, we prove an energy-enstrophy inequality.
+In Sections \ref{sec4} and \ref{sec5}, we give the proofs of Theorem \ref{thmmain2} and \ref{thmmain}, respectively.
 Section \ref{sec6} is devoted to a brief discussion on rotating Euler flows in a disk.